aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/system-requirements/_index.md

 ---

 ## **Overview**
 ***Aspose.BarCode for .NET*** is a robust and reliable library for barcode generation and recognition written in managed C#.
-Using this library, developers can add barcode generation and recognition functionality to their Microsoft .NET applications in a fast and easy manner. ***Aspose.BarCode for .NET*** is compatible with any type of x86 or x64 (32-bit or 64-bit) .NET application (including WinForms, WPF, .Net MAUI and .NET Core).
+Using this library, developers can add barcode generation and recognition functionality to their Microsoft .NET applications in a fast and easy manner.
+It is compatible with any type of x86 or x64 (32-bit or 64-bit) .NET application (including WinForms, WPF, .Net MAUI and .NET Core).
 The library supports all versions of the Microsoft .NET from .NET Framework 2.0 to .Net 7.

 ## **Supported Operating Systems**
-***Aspose.BarCode for .NET*** supports any 32-bit or 64-bit operating system with the installed .NET framework 2.0 or later / .Net Core 2.1 or later with with [Aspose.Drawing.Common](https://www.nuget.org/packages/Aspose.Drawing.Common/) (.Net 7 included).
+The barcode library supports any 32-bit or 64-bit operating system with the installed .NET framework 2.0 or later / .Net Core 2.1 or later with with [Aspose.Drawing.Common](https://www.nuget.org/packages/Aspose.Drawing.Common/) (.Net 7 included).

 |Operating System|Compatible Versions|
 |---|---|